 Insurance: € 40 per month / € 960 total

 Visa cost estimated at € 300 for the complete programme

 In addition, we estimate that a student may need on average €1000 per month to cover costs of living and travelling between partner institutes.

 QUESTION: If I wish to pay for the programme by other means, what is the deadline to pay?

 ANSWER: The deadline to make your payment is 1 June 2022.
 However, with regard to long visa procedures for Czech Republic you are strongly advised to send your financial confirmation well before that date.
 If you are from a country for which you do not need a visa for Czech Republic, the deadline of payment is 31 July 2022.

 QUESTION: Can I apply for more than one Erasmus Mundus programme and scholarship?

 ANSWER: You are kindly requested to apply to one Erasmus Mundus programme only in a particular year.
 Please limit your application to the programme for which you stand a fair chance of being selected.

 QUESTION: When does the programme officially start?

-ANSWER: The academic programme at UCT Prague will start 14 September 2020.
-1 You are requested to arrive in Prague before 7 September 2020 for registration and introduction.
+ANSWER: The academic programme at UCT Prague will start mid September 2022.
+You are requested to arrive in Prague about a week earlier for registration and introduction.